fd0e/site-1/wiki/pages/cli-for-beginners.md

 > `ssh tilde.team`

 Some shell servers allow you to log in with nothing more than a username and password.
 But increasingly, many servers (like both tilde.team and tilde.town) require you to use ssh keys.
-To learn more about ssh keys, again, see our SSH page: https://tilde.team/wiki/?page=ssh
+To learn more about ssh keys, again, see our [SSH page](ssh).

 ### Logging Out, with `logout` or `exit`